FabricMC/fabric-docs/develop/loader/fabric-mod-json.md

 In the case of all versions, `*` is a special string declaring that any version is matched by the range.
 In addition, exact string matches must be possible regardless of the version type.

+There are many ways to write a dependency requirement.
+For example, if we wanted a dependency on Minecraft 26.1 and its hotfix, 26.1.1:

+- `[26.1, 26.1.1]` - Will only load on 26.1 and 26.1.1, none of their snapshots, pre-releases, release candidates, or the April Fools version 26w14a (parsed by Fabric as `26.1.1-alpha.26.14.a`).
+- `>26 <26.2` - [Will load on all versions higher than 26 and lower than 26.2](https://jubianchi.github.io/semver-check/#/%3E26%20%3C26.2/26.1.0), including all snapshots, pre-releases, release candidates, but also the nonexistent 26.0 versions.
+- `26.1.x` - [Will load on any 26.1.x version](https://jubianchi.github.io/semver-check/#/26.1.x/26.1), including snapshots, pre-releases, and release candidates for 26.1 and 26.1.1.
+- `~26.1` - [Will load on any 26.1.x version](https://jubianchi.github.io/semver-check/#/~26.1/26.1), including snapshots, pre-releases, and release candidates for 26.1 and 26.1.1.
+- `^26.1` - [Will load on any 26.x.x version](https://jubianchi.github.io/semver-check/#/^26.1/26.1), including snapshots, pre-releases, and release candidates for 26.1, 26.2, and above, but not including 27.x.

 - **`depends`**: For dependencies required to run. **If any are missing, Fabric Loader will trigger a crash**.
 - **`recommends`**: For dependencies not required to run.
 For each missing dependency, Fabric Loader will log a warning.
 - **`suggests`**: For dependencies not required to run.
 Use this as a kind of metadata.